lesiolas/forJoe/README.md

 - `pykeychecker`: written in Python, this is an extended version (you can verify the [4 diffs](https://github.com/tezos/fundraiser-tools/compare/master...tzlibre:master?diff=split&name=master]#diff-e6c8e5e03826917a611ce5c5e23626fc)) of the broken DLS [`fundraiser-tools`](https://github.com/tezos/fundraiser-tools) which it also fixes.
 This is the only part of the code that interacts with private and sensible data.
 It then generates the signature for your Ethereum address.

-## Signature generation
+## Instructions

 ### Inputs
 This information is required:

-- Tezos address (aka public key hash).
+- "**Tezos public key hash (a/k/a Tezos address)**".
 You can find it in the PDF containing your contribution data.
-- 15 words secret.
+- "**15 words secret**".
 You can find them in the PDF containing your contribution data.
-- email used when contributing to the Tezos ICO.
+- "**Email**" used when contributing to the Tezos ICO.
 You can find it in the PDF containing your contribution data.
-- password set during Tezos ICO.
+- "**Password**" set during Tezos ICO.
-- an Ethereum address you want to whitelist.
+- "**Current Ethereum address**, the Ethereum address you want to sign (and where we will airdrop TZL ERC20 tokens).

 ### Outputs
 At the end of this process you'll get:

-- `TZL_pk`: your Tezos public key
+- "**Tezos public key**": your Tezos public key
-- `ETH_addrSignature`: signature of your Ethereum address.
+- "**Cryptographic signature**": signature of the current Ethereum address.

 ### 1. Sandboxed execution environment generation
 To improve security, simplify environment configuration and avoid installing dependencies, you can build a Docker image starting from our `Dockerfile`.